mirham/MenuBarIP/README.md

 I was surprised to find that all similar applications in the App Store are paid and offer limited customization.
 Creating my own was not a big challenge, so now I’m sharing it with everyone.

 ## Features
-- Highly customizable various menu bar items
+- Highly customizable menu bar items
-- Periodic Internet connection checks
+- Periodic internet connection checks
-- Operates continuously, even after computer restarts
+- Continuous operation, even after computer restarts
+- Displays public IP on a map
+- Logs public IP changes
+- Runs shell scripts when the public IP changes
+- Option to use custom API to retrieve public IP address and geolocation information

 ## Installation